Cross of Sacrifice: About the Cross of Sacrifice

 The shaft is fastened to an octagonal base.
 The size of the base varies, according to the height of the shaft, but the 24 ft high cross has a base 15 ft 6 in in diameter.
 This largest base weighs 2 ST. The base usually sits on three octagonal steps.
 This can vary, however, depending on the height of the cross, its placement in the cemetery, and whether it is part of some other cemetery element.

 The position of the Cross of Sacrifice in Commonwealth war cemeteries varies depending on a wide range of factors.
 Many cemeteries were laid out haphazardly during the war.
 The role of the junior designing architect was to determine the position of the Cross (and Stone of Remembrance) in relationship to the graves.
 Most cemeteries had two axes—a main axis and an entrance axis, or a main/entrance axis and a lateral axis.
 An overriding guiding principle was that the War Stone should be the focus of the cemetery.
 The Cross of Sacrifice, however, usually functioned as the primary orienting feature of the cemetery for visitors, due to its height.
 In hilly areas, the architect had to ensure that the cross was visible from the road or path.
-(This was far less important in flat areas, obviously.)
+(This was far less important in flat areas.)
 When a road passed directly by the cemetery, the cross usually was placed near the road and the entrance to the cemetery associated with the cross.
 These design considerations meant that the Cross of Sacrifice could be placed in a wide variety of places.
 Sometimes it was situated next to the War Stone, and sometimes in opposition to it.
 In some cases, the Cross of Sacrifice was placed in a distant corner of the cemetery, so that its relationship to the Stone of Remembrance was not clear.

 It was not necessary for the Cross of Sacrifice to stand alone, either.
 In some cases, it was incorporated into a wall or benches.
 (Note: At Tyne Cot Commonwealth War Graves Cemetery in Belgium, King George V himself suggested, during a visit to the then–under-construction cemetery in 1922, that the Cross of Sacrifice be built atop an Imperial German Army blockhouse.)
 The placement of the Cross of Sacrifice affected other elements of the cemetery.
 The architect's choice of buildings to erect—double shelters, galleries, gateways, pergolas, sheltered alcoves, or single shelters—depended on the location of the War Stone, the Cross of Sacrifice, and the size of the cemetery.